Skin Type 25 February 2026

 Night Routine

-If your skin feels very dry or irritated, you can add a tiny amount of petrolatum over moisturiser on the driest areas only.
-This helps reduce moisture loss overnight.
+• Step 4: Seal in Comfort.
+If your skin feels especially dry, you can use a small amount of a more occlusive product on the driest areas to reduce moisture loss.

 Weekly Care for Sensitive Skin